Learn About LIHEAP in Kentucky

 - Final utility termination notice, if applying for emergency assistance.

-How much does LIHEAP pay in Kentucky?
+How much could LIHEAP pay in Kentucky?

 In Kentucky, utility assistance amounts may vary based upon several factors, including household size, dwelling type, household income and current funding.
 However, you will be notified of the amount that is awarded to your household if you are found eligible for benefits.
 As stated previously, LIHEAP can only provide benefits to eligible households while funding is available.
 Therefore, it is important to apply for assistance early if you will need it.